Obsidian Rock – Meaning, Uses, Facts, Properties & Color

 If you look at the sharpest edge of the steel blade in the microscope, you will notice almost saw-like teeth on the edge.
-Whereas, the obsidian blade has no bite because it has an evenly smooth edge at the microscopic level.
-Therefore, wounds cut by obsidian blades are healing significantly faster than wounds by steel blades.
+At the same time, the obsidian blade has no bite because it has an evenly smooth edge at the microscopic level.
+Therefore, wounds cut by obsidian blades heal significantly faster than wounds by steel blades.

 Obsidians in Antiquity and Jewelry Industry:

-Obsidian rocks often cut into beads and cabochons.
-Mahogany and Snowflakes obsidian types of rocks are providing gemstones for earrings, brooches, and pendants.
+Obsidian rocks are often cut into beads and cabochons.
+Mahogany and Snowflakes obsidian types of rocks provide gemstones for earrings, brooches, and pendants.

-In the creation of Opal Doublets and Triplets, a thin slice of obsidian is glued as a backing material in the construction of composite gemstones.
-The black obsidian is an ideal material in making Opals to offer color-contrasting background.
+In the creation of Opal Doublets and Triplets, a thin slice of obsidian is glued as a backing material to construct composite gemstones.
+Black obsidian is an ideal material for making Opals for offering color-contrasting background.

-However, medium-strength of obsidian with 5.5 hardness creates durability concerns and the jewelry industry avoids its use as they apply diamonds and other gemstones.
+However, the medium strength of obsidian with 5.5 hardness creates durability concerns, and the jewelry industry avoids its use as they apply diamonds and other gemstones.

-Obsidians are delicate rocks for many jewelry applications where the chances of various impacts are high.
-So, the jewelry industry avoids the high usage of these natural rocks/gems/glasses.
-It mainly used in delicate jewelry, and the following varieties are popular for commercial usages of obsidians.
+Obsidians are soft rocks for many jewelry applications where the chances of various impacts are high.
+So, the jewelry industry avoids the increased usage of these natural rocks/gems/glasses.
+It is mainly used in delicate jewelry, and the following varieties are famous for commercial usage of obsidians.

-The richest market of obsidian for sales is aiming for heal purposes.
+The wealthiest market of obsidian for sales is aimed at healing purposes.
 It is believed that obsidian stones have natural healing capabilities.
 Therefore, along with described various obsidian types earlier, the following varieties of obsidian products are in demand in the healing gemstone market.

 Wrapping It Up